Southeast Iowa Regional Airport: History

-The airport launched in 1929 when the Burlington City Council adopted a resolution to establish a Municipal Airport on an "L"-shaped 55 acre sod field on Summer Street in Burlington, Iowa.
+The airport launched in 1929 when the Burlington City Council adopted a resolution to establish a municipal airport on an L-shaped 55 acre sod field on Summer Street in Burlington, Iowa.
 Scheduled passenger service started in 1931 when the National Air Transport company added Burlington to its Chicago to Kansas City route.
 National's two ten-seat Ford Trimotors made two daily flights to Burlington.
 Braniff Airlines began two daily departures to Kansas City in 1944; in 1956 Braniff was replaced by Ozark, which pulled out of Burlington in 1982.

-In 1943 a contract was signed with the U.S. Government to pave the runways and expand the site to 500 acre.
+In 1943, a contract was signed with the U.S. government to pave the runways and expand the site to 500 acre.
 In 1947 a long-range airport development plan was created for building a Quonset hut administrative building, a U-shaped entrance road with parking, a gasoline service station for aircraft, a tourist court with recreational facilities, a maintenance building and hangars.

 The airport's hours of operation were extended in 1959 when runway lights were installed, enabling flights to take off and land at night.
 In 1967 an aviation easement allowed the north-south runway to be widened and extended 1351 ft.
 The terminal building was remodeled in 1989.

-In 1996 the name was changed from Burlington Regional Airport to Southeast Iowa Regional Airport.
+In 1996, the name was changed from Burlington Regional Airport to Southeast Iowa Regional Airport.
 SIRA employs about 20 people.
 Passengers report that the laid-back, inviting atmosphere at the airport reminds them of the TV show Wings.

-Facilities
+Facilities and aircraft

 The airport covers 537 acres (217 ha) at an elevation of 698 feet (213 m).
 It has two runways: 18/36 is 6,102 by 100 feet (1,860 x 30 m) asphalt and 12/30 is 5,351 by 100 feet (1,631 x 30 m) concrete.

 For the year ending July 30, 2019 the airport had 20,172 aircraft operations, an average of 55 per day: 74% general aviation, 16% air taxi, 9% airline and less than 1% military.
 In December 2021, there were 32 aircraft based at this airport: 28 single-engine, 2 multi-engine, 1 jet and 1 helicopter.